point8/service-templates/README.md

 To create a new password use e.g.

 ```
-docker run -it caddy:latest caddy hash-password --plaintext 1-super-secret-pa$$word
+docker run -it caddy:latest caddy hash-password --plaintext "1-super-secret-pa$$word"
 ```

+If you omit the `--plaintext` option, you can type in the password interactively.

 Feel free to adapt the set credentials to your needs.
+Remember to update the username and password hash in the `Caddyfile` after you generated new credentials.

 ### Deployment